-The measures $\m$ of Theorem \ref{main} (2) and (3) are very specific, and satisfy in particular an independence condition between their coordinate components.
+The measures $\m$ of Theorem \ref{main} (2) and (3) are very specific.
+In particular, their vertical components are supported on a lattice, and they satisfy an independence condition between their coordinate components.
 We are able to prove regularity by showing that these measures are related to the Bernoulli convolutions $b_\l$ with parameter $\l$ in $[\frac{1}{2},1[$, i.e. the laws of the real random variables $\sum_{j=0}^{\infty}x_{j}\l^{j}$, where $\{x_j\}_{j \in \N}$ is a sequence of independent variables equidistributed on $\{1,-1\}$.
 Absolute continuity and existence of $C^k$-densities of Bernoulli convolutions $b_\l$ for most values of the parameter in appropriate left-neighborhoods of $1$ were proved by Erd\"os \cite{E2} and Solomyak \cite{S}.

 On the other hand, for a parameter $\l$ that is the inverse of a Pisot number, Erd\"os proved that the Bernoulli convolution is singular with respect to Lebesgue \cite{E}.
 Theorem \ref{main} (3) is built on this result.